nryulkim/RetroBox/README.md

   * Users should be able to Like a Video/Comment
 - [ ] Video Searching
   * Users should be able to look up videos via the title
-- [ ] Scrolling
-  * Lists of videos scroll sideways
-  * Loads more videos at the bottom of the page once.
-After leaves a "Load More" button
 - [ ] Production README
 - [ ] Adequate styling
 - [ ] Smooth, bug-free navigation